parpy-lib/parpy-lib.github.io/README.md

 # ParPy Website

-This repository contains the source code for the ParPy website (TODO).
+This repository contains the source code for the [ParPy website](https://parpy-lib.github.io/).

 The `master` branch contains the source code for the official ParPy website.
 The website is deployed through the `gh-pages` branch.
 Hence, we should only commit changes to the `master`branch.